Digital circuits are particularly sensitive to ringing effects. Editorial credit: Dikiiy / Shutterstock.com

 Back to long and short traces… If you have a short trace, ringing is caused by parasitic inductance and capacitance.
 A pulse or sudden change in the input causes the parasitic components to resonate at their characteristic frequency domain, creating the ringing effect in your output.
 On long traces, the cause of ringing is more likely to be signal frequency reflection from an impedance mismatch.

 Signal noise caused me a disproportionate amount of angst as an undergraduate, but it can have catastrophic consequences once you’re in industry.

 If you don’t suffer an existential crisis because of noisy oscilloscope, that’s great.
 You’ll have much lower therapy bills.
 Even so, ringing can have some negative impacts on your life and product design.

 Increased EMI: Ringing can, and often does, produce noise and interference.
 That EMI can radiate or conduct across your board, with all the associated performance problems.

 Increased current flow: Ringing causes increased current to flow through your circuit.
 Not only does that cause a corresponding increase in power consumed by your product (and shorter battery life), but the components on your board will experience additional, unexpected heating.
 That can decrease their functionality and lifetime.

 Decreased performance: Along with the accumulated performance drops from the increased current and heating, ringing decreases performance across a range of metrics.
-Because you have a lag in output due to the settling time, the responsivity of your circuit will drop.
+Because you have a lag in output due to the settling time, the responsivity of your printed circuit will drop.
 The resolution of your outputs will also be much poorer.